 About Helen Fielding

-Helen studied English at Oxford and was part of the Oxford revue at the 1978 Edinburgh Festival.
-In 1979 Helen started work at the BBC on a news magazine and subsequently worked as a journalist and columnist on several national newspapers.
-Helen Fielding’s key work Bridget Jones’s Diary originally began as a piece in the columns, published anonymously, in The Independent.
+Ms Fielding’s key work Bridget Jones’s Diary originally began as a piece in the columns, published anonymously, in The Independent.
 The columns illustrated life of a singleton Londoner that instantly became popular among the readers which led to the publication of her books.
 The witty and ingenious take on a single woman’s life and the problems that surround her, appealed to the audience.
 The novel became a worldwide bestseller in record time when published in paperback in 1997.
-It is marked as a milestone in the newly introduced Chick Lit genre.
+It was marked as a milestone in the newly introduced Chick Lit genre.

 At heart Bridget Jones is about the gap between how we all feel we’re expected to be and how we actually are.
 Because I originally started writing Bridget’s diary anonymously, as a column in a newspaper, it freed me up to be much more honest than I would otherwise have been, about how one girl felt about trying to navigate life and her identity in the media age.
 If I’d known, then, that so many people were going to read the diaries, I’d never have dared write them.
 But the fact that it became so popular did open my eyes to a huge global issue – especially for women.
 Bridget is a product of the media age where women especially are inundated with images of how we are supposed to look, and multiple roles that we feel we are supposed to be brilliant at.
 I think Bridget communicates with women in the same way I observe women communicating with each other.
 We don’t arrive for a glass of wine with our friends and immediately say “Oh, oh look at me; I’m so thin, beautiful and successful.”
 We share our insecurities, flaws and things that have gone wrong, process them, laugh about them and support each other.
 Bridget, without realising it herself, stands for the important human qualities: warmth, kindness, emotional honesty, resilience, the strength to admit to being vulnerable, flawed and therefore human, and the ability to laugh at yourself and your misfortunes, pick yourself up, dust yourself off and keep going.